DXHeroes/knowledge-base-content/practices/smart_goals.md

 SMART Goals can be used for problems that you are able to define fully following SMART Goals methodology carefully.

-There are various goals that SMART Goals cannot solve:

-- goals that do not allow definition of a clear result
-- goals whose progress cannot be measured
-- goals whose achieving depends on circumstances that you cannot affect
-- etc.

-For example, it will be very difficult (or impossible) to define a clear result and relevant metrics for problems like __**Not my problem mentality**__.

 ## SMART Goals Pitfalls

-Significant problems of SMART goal setting:

 - Focus is too narrow – fixating on a single SMART goal without the appropriate context, it is easy to fall into the trap of seeing it as the only goal.
 - Measuring success and failure – when success is measured by a SMART goal, people may end up pursuing that goal for a narrowly defined success, and letting that exclusive target take over their identity.